OSVR/OSVR-HDK-MCU-Firmware/README.md

 See individual files for licenses.
 If not marked, files should be assumed to be:

-> Copyright 2008-2016 Sensics, Inc. All rights reserved.
+> Copyright 2008-2018 Sensics, Inc.
+> SPDX-License-Identifier: Apache-2.0

-A goal is to eventually be able to open source as much of this firmware as possible under the Apache License, version 2.0.
-A number of vendored files have already been relicensed, with permission, under the Apache License, version 2.0.
-As such, **new non-Sensics contributions shall be licensed under the Apache License, version 2.0**.
+**New contributions shall also be licensed under the Apache License, version 2.0**.

 - `Source Code/Embedded/src/ASF` - the Atmel Software Framework, with some minimal modifications (see version control), under its own license: